 Phishing is an attempt by criminals to obtain confidential data (e.g. access or bank details) using fake emails (or other messages such as text messages).
 The BSI (German Federal Office for Information Security) provides a checklist (only in german) for phishing attacks.
 While the mass emails here are rather impersonal, spear phishing attacks are targeted at employees of specific companies or industries.
 They are researched in detail and can look like internal company emails.
 Whaling goes one step further - the fake emails are aimed at managers and other high-ranking people in the company.

-When data is deliberately or unintentionally altered, for example by changing information, this is known as data manipulation.
-This is used to create a false image or to adapt data for specific purposes.
-Through the use of artificial intelligence, social engineering attacks can appear deceptively real, making it more difficult to distinguish between real and fake messages.
+When data is deliberately or unintentionally altered, for example by manipulating files or information, this is known as data manipulation.
+This is often used to create a false image or to adapt data for specific purposes.
+Thanks to the use of artificial intelligence, social engineering attacks can now look so deceptively real that it is becoming increasingly difficult to distinguish between real and fake messages.

-This type of manipulation falls under the term “social engineering”, which is used in the field of IT security for the disclosure of confidential information.
-It exploits people's weaknesses, which can also be part of espionage or sabotage.
+This form of manipulation falls under the term “social engineering”, which in the field of IT security refers to attacks in which people are tricked into disclosing confidential information.
+Human weaknesses are specifically exploited in order to carry out espionage or sabotage.

 The Federal Office for Information Security has published a report on IT security in Germany in 2022.
 This makes it clear how much and in what way the threat has increased in recent years.